Frequently Asked Questions

 Q- Are pets allowed?

 A- This will vary from one home to the next.
-Your showing representative will have that information for you.
+Your leasing representative will have that information for you.

-- If pets are allowed, in most cases there is a maximum of 2 pets, and all must be over 1 year old.
+- If pets are allowed, there is a strict maximum of 2 pets, and all must be over 1 year old.

-- Some properties may have breed or weight restrictions.
+- Check with your leasing representative to make sure you understand any weight or breed restrictions.
 Click here to check the restricted dog breed list.

 - There is an additional required pet deposit of $400 due by move in day.
 This deposit is refundable.